rubiefawn/remedy/docs/reference/conditions.md

 * A Deafened creature can't hear and automatically fails all checks that require hearing.

-## Dying

-The Dying condition represents the thin line between life and death.

-* When a creature begins Dying, it loses concentration on all spells, falls Prone, and is Stunned until it stops Dying.
-* A Dying creature must make a difficulty 10 Fortitude check at the beginning of each of its turns, noting the result.
-These checks are made until three cumulative successes or failures are noted.
-When three successes occur, the Dying creature falls Unconscious and stops Dying.
-When three failures occur, the creature dies.
-* If a Dying creature recovers from wounds, it counts as as one success per wound healed; likewise, if a Dying creature receives wounds, it counts as one failure per wound.
-* When a Dying creature stops Dying, it recovers from wounds until the total amount of wounds is below their wound threshold.

 ## Exhausted

 The Exhausted condition represents severe fatigue and strain not expressible through damage.